MortenBjerre/Assignment-3-ASD-/README.md

 The assisngment is a simplified version of checkers.
 You are only permitted to move diagonally forward by one row unless you are able to jump the opponents piece.
-Multiple jumping in one direction is also possible but it is not possible to 'zig zag'-jump.
+It is only possible in this version to jump on piece per turn.
+Multiple jumping is not implemented.

+The UML class diagram should be readable when downloaded.
+Just zoom in.